+What Amy didn’t have.
 Amy is a gorgeous young mom, with two energetic young boys and a great husband, Charlie.
-What she doesn’t have is a wedding set that works for her.
+What she didn’t have is a wedding set that works for her.

 Who You Gonna Call?

-That’s where things stood when this Santa Barbara Jeweler was called to the scene.
+That’s where things stood when I was called to the scene.
 (Cue the theme from Ghostbuster’s.)

 So What Did we Have to Work With?